ctg123/ctg-site/content/post/are-you-getting-started-learning-python-🐍/index.md

 * Machine Learning / Deep learning
 * Automating weekly emails
 * Setting up jobs to update a spreadsheet
-* etc...
+* etc.

 #### Helpful online resources & books

-There are plentiful resources you can find online to teach yourself Python or pair with a small group to work on projects!
+You can find plentiful resources to teach yourself Python or pair with a small group to work on projects!

-[Codeacademy](https://www.codecademy.com/learn/learn-python-3): Codeacademy offers free code tutorials that are very popular for good reason.
-The tutorials should give you a good idea of what it's like to code Python with hands-on lessons where you actually get to write some code.
+[Codeacademy](https://www.codecademy.com/learn/learn-python-3): Codeacademy offers free code tutorials that are very popular for a good reason.
+The tutorials should give you a good idea of what it's like to code Python with hands-on lessons to write code.

-[Learn Python the Hard Way by Zed Shaw](https://learncodethehardway.org/python/): This book is well received and aims to teach beginners how to read and write basic Python as a foundation to understand other books on Python.
+[Learn Python the Hard Way by Zed Shaw](https://learncodethehardway.org/python/):  This book is well received and aims to teach beginners how to read and write basic Python to understand other books on Python.
 It is high quality which I recommend regardless of where your current skill is.
 You can try the [free sample](https://learnpythonthehardway.org/python3/) to see if it would work for you.

 [Real Python](https://realpython.com/): This website offers in-depth tutorials to learn any aspect of Python you may be curious to explore.
 Check it out and keep a list of articles for future reference!

-[Automate the boring stuff with Python by Al Sweigart](https://automatetheboringstuff.com/): This is an enjoyable read and practical for anyone who has or currently working a tedious, routine job!
+[Automate the boring stuff with Python by Al Sweigart](https://automatetheboringstuff.com/): This is an enjoyable read and practical for anyone who is currently working a tedious, routine job!
 He also offers a video course provided through Udemy.

 [Udemy](https://www.udemy.com/topic/python/free/): You can find all sorts of courses and projects offered on this online education website.
-They range from beginner to advanced and have instructors teaching subjects in finance, data science, full-stack web development, and more.
+They range from beginner to advanced and have instructors teaching financial topics such as predicting stock prices, data science, full-stack web development, and more.

 I'm confident your programming journey will be well on its way towards success.
-Feel free to discuss any other useful resources or projects you've discovered learning Python. 👌🏾
+Feel free to discuss any other valuable resources or projects you've discovered learning Python. 👌🏾

 \-  Chaance